 MAPPING button and only include columns from the table Item while excluding columns from the table Order.
 Only the column DocumentXRef exists in both:

 Step 10.
-Select the Parameters tab, uncheck Parallel and save the transformation.
+Select the Parameters tab and uncheck Parallel and save the transformation.

 Step 11.
 Save the flow.